chennachaos/cmake-novice/_episodes/02-HelloWorld using CMake.md

 **3.)
 Installation step:** This step copies the successfully generated executables to the path specified.
 This step is not necessary for this example.
 But it is very useful for organising the source code into multiple folders when dealing with the large projects.
+We will explore this step in the next chapter.
 ~~~
 make install
 ~~~